-All hardwood flooring options are beautiful, but few have the depth of color and grain that can be found in American walnut.
+While all hardwood flooring types are beautiful, there are only a few that have the depth of color and wood grain found in American walnut.
 This prized hardwood has a rich range of colors in both the heart and sapwood, all of which are instantly recognizable as a classic.
+Walnut is also known for its durability, ensuring that your dark walnut floors will endure the test of time.

-Dark walnut hardwood flooring is unique amongst other hardwood floors.
-Whether you allow its natural color and patina to show, or you give it a rich, glossy finish, this is one floor that is sure to enrich your home.
+Dark walnut hardwood flooring stands out from other hardwood floors and there are a range of stain colors available to complement most interior designs.
+Whether you allow its natural color and patina to show, or you give it a rich, glossy finish, this is one wood floor that is sure to enrich your home.

 What Makes Walnut Different